evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 description: Evaluate and test your LLM use case in 15 minutes.
 ---

-Evaluating quality of LLM outputs is a necessary part of building production-grade LLM application.
-You first need evaluation during development - to compare different prompts and detect regressions as you make changes.
-Once your app is live, you must run online evaluations to ensure the outputs are safe and accurate and understand user behavior.
+Evaluating the quality of LLM outputs is essential for building a production-grade LLM application.
+During development, you need to compare quality with different prompts and detect regressions.
+Once your app is live, run online evaluations to ensure outputs are safe and accurate and to understand user behavior.

-Manually review of individual outputs doesn't scale.
-This tutorial shows how you can automate LLM evaluations from experiments to production.
+Manually reviewing individual outputs doesn't scale.
+This tutorial shows you how to automate LLM evaluations from experiments to production.

-You will learn both about different evaluation methods, and the workflow to run your evaluations and track results.
+You will learn both about evaluation methods, and the workflow to run and track them.

 {% hint style="success" %}
 **Want a very simple example first?** This ["Hello World"](quickstart-llm.md) will take a couple minutes.